-It is very important to be aware that a parent does not automatically have the legal right to take their child or children abroad unless they have the consent of the other parent or a court order allowing the journey abroad.
+It is very important to be aware that a parent does not automatically have the legal right to take their child or children abroad unless they have the consent of the other parent or any other party with parental responsibility or a court order allowing the journey abroad.
 In fact removing a child from the UK without the necessary consent or court orders may be a criminal offence under the Child Abduction Act 1984 or a civil infringement under the Child Abduction and Custody Act 1985.

 If you are separated with children then it is very important that you approach such situations very carefully and with proper legal advice.

 If you do wish to take your child or children abroad on holiday then you should approach the other parent for their consent.
 You should give the other parent details of the full itinerary, addresses and emergency contact information and giving the other parent as much notice as practicable on your plans.
 We recommend three months’ notice for discussions regarding lengthy summer holidays and a minimum of two months’ notice for periods of one week abroad.

 We recommend that where there is history of lack of trust between parents that the arrangements are set down in writing between solicitors so that there are no misunderstandings.
 If the consent to the journey abroad is not forthcoming, then an application to the Family Court for a court order may be necessary.
 It is best to make such an application in plenty of time.